Canterbury Dance Festival

 FESTIVAL RULES

-1. This competition is for amateurs and students who do not derive the main part of their income from the teaching or performance of dance.
+1. This competition is for amateurs and students who do not derive the main part of their income from the teaching or performance of dance and are under the age of 21 years.

 3. The adjudicator reserves the right not to award any places where he/she considers that the standard of dance is insufficiently high, or to individuals who infringe the rules of the Festival.